-- 4.4.3 The EMCS should aim to meet the following objectives: - (a) Efficient multicast transport at the POI. i.e. only a single copy of each multicast packet per multicast group (or group and source combination if desired) - (b) Efficient multicast transport in the access network. i.e. IGMP snooping in the access network to determine whether a multicast stream should be sent to a given enduser premises - (c) EMCS service that can be delivered along with ELAS and ELBS by an WSA, however, is not dependent and can be selected as a standalone service by an WSA. - Independence, where an EMCS of one WSA is independent of EMCSs of another WSA. i.e. no restriction on the use of IP Multicast group addresses. - Support the delivery of IPv4 and IPv6 Multicast. i.e. support for the necessary IGMP and MLD snooping functions to meet efficiency objectives (in (a) and (b) above) - (f) Support the communication of multicast control traffic from end-users to WSAs.
+- 4.4.3 The EMCS should aim to meet the following objectives: - (a) Efficient multicast transport at the POI. i.e. only a single copy of each multicast packet per multicast group (or group and source combination if desired). - (b) Efficient multicast transport in the access network. i.e. IGMP snooping in the access network to determine whether a multicast stream should be sent to a given enduser premise. - (c) EMCS service that can be delivered along with ELAS and ELBS by an WSA, however, is not dependent and can be selected as a standalone service by an WSA. - Independence, where an EMCS of one WSA is independent of EMCSs of another WSA. i.e. no restriction on the use of IP Multicast group addresses. - (e) Support the delivery of IPv4 and IPv6 Multicast. i.e. support for the necessary IGMP and MLD snooping functions to meet efficiency objectives (in (a) and (b) above). - (f) Support the communication of multicast control traffic from end-users to WSAs.
+This would require consideration of snooping options e.g. IGMP proxy snooping or transparent snooping. - (g) the EMCS does not provide direct communication between end users.